msa-em/cryo-upl-multiphase/04_characterization.md

 :::{figure} ./figures/cryoUPL_Large FOV.png
 :name: UPL_SEM

-*Comparison of UPL-prepared SEM and MicroCT characterizations on the same representative ROI in identically prepared half coin cells with concentrated basalt electrolyte cycled to 100.5 cycles at low rate.* a) Overview of a cryo-SEM secondary electron cross-section image collected at 5 kV, 0.69 nA of a ~ 1 x 0.9 x 0.7 mm region in a coin cell battery removed with UPL ablation, where the ROI is marked with a red box. b) Higher magnification cryo-SEM backscatter electron (BSE) image of the ROI collected at 2 kV, 0.69 nA.
+*Comparison of UPL-prepared SEM and MicroCT characterizations on the same representative ROI in identically prepared half coin cells with concentrated bisalt electrolyte cycled to 100.5 cycles at low rate.* a) Overview of a cryo-SEM secondary electron cross-section image collected at 5 kV, 0.69 nA of a ~1 x 0.9 x 0.7 mm region in a coin cell battery removed with UPL ablation, where the ROI is marked with a red box. b) Higher magnification cryo-SEM backscatter electron (BSE) image of the ROI collected at 2 kV, 0.69 nA.
 :::

 ::::